authgear/authgear-server/docs/specs/user-model.md

 Out-of-band One-time-password authenticator is either primary or secondary.

 OOB-OTP authenticator is bound to a verified recipient.
-The recipient can be a verified email address or a verified phone number that can receive SMS messages.
+The recipient can be a verified email address or verified phone number that can receive SMS messages.

 The OTP is 4-digit long.